jack-elliott/EntityRaid/README.md

 Weaver, A., & Elliott, J., (2022).
 Work in Progress: Developing Disambiguation Methods for Large-Scale Educational Network Data.
 Vancouver, B.C., Canada: American Society of Engineering Education

+The code is very basic in structure.
+Although satisfactory for our purposes (we did minor manual disambiguation after output), it can be improved to prevent any manual work.
+Please reach out to my email for questions/input/feedback

+adamweaver2000@gmail

+This code is meant to serve as an introductory module to pull from for your specific needs.
+Pull functions, read the script, or our paper for your benefit.

 # Code Structure

   EntityRAID's input: